 In order for students to be eligible to receive a second financial aid disbursement in the first- or second-years, the student must successfully complete the fall semester sections.
-Students on clinical clerkships must successfully complete half of their scheduled clerkships to be eligible to receive a second disbursement of the academic year.
-A student on LOA (less than 6-months) or a vacation block is not eligible to receive financial aid during these periods of time.
-In addition, this may result in a second disbursement being re-scheduled until the required number of clerkships have been completed.
+First- and second-year students on clinical clerkships must successfully complete half of their scheduled clerkships to be eligible to receive a second disbursement of the academic year.
+A student on LOA (less than six months) or a vacation block is not eligible to receive financial aid during these periods of time, which may also result in a second disbursement being re-scheduled until the required number of clerkships have been completed.